 4. perfect weather - we had limited rain which was super lucky

-while i would not claim to be an outdoor person by any means, this experience was amazing. the views were unbelievable and i never knew it would be so easy to become one with nature.
+while i would not claim to be an outdoor person by any means, this experience was amazing. the views were unbelievable and i never knew it would be so easy to become one with nature.also, the most exciting part of finishing and getting back to the hotel: a shower! i dont think i have ever gone that long without a shower before. gross.

 while my pictures are ad hoc throughout the trip, the below youtube video (from some random other trekkers) gives a pretty good overview of the experience.